 Asbestoseal is the first BBA Approved asbestos roof coating system on the market with a stated and tested service life of at least 25 years.

-Formulated exclusively for asbestos cement roofs, Asbestoseal will out-perform any other coating applied to an asbestos cement substrate.
+Formulated exclusively for asbestos cement roofs, Asbestoseal will out-perform any other asbestos roof paint.
 Don’t be fooled by other systems that claim to cover a multitude of substrates.

 Why Use Asbestoseal?

 The life expectancy of an asbestos or fibre cement roof is 25 to 40 years (according to RICS) and many are now at, or near the end of their economic life, suffering from a range of issues.

 For a roof coating to be successful, it must tackle all of the problems that are generally associated with this type of roof.